sybrew/the-seo-framework/readme.txt

 	* WooCommerce Product Tag and Category IDs can no longer conflict with singular post type IDs.
 	* The LD+Json home URL output now doesn't add a trailing slash when your options don't have supplied one.
 	* When your home URL is on a subdirectory, the canonical term URL is now correct.
+	* When inputting HTML entities in the Custom Home Page Title, they're now correctly converted in the placeholder.

 **For translators:**